nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### GetUserStats

-The server sends this to indicate a change in a user's statistics, if we've requested to watch the user in [WatchUser](#server-code-5) previously.
-A user's stats can also be requested by sending a [GetUserStats](#server-code-36) message to the server, but [WatchUser](#server-code-5) should be used instead.
+The server sends this to indicate a change in a user's stats, if we have joined the same chat room.
+We can also request a user's stats by sending the message to the server.

 ### Data Order